Instructions for Petition Circulators

 Nomination petition submission

-Completed nomination petition packets must be filed with the Town Clerk no later than 5 p.m. on Aug.
-29, 2016.
+Completed nomination petitions with the required minimum number of signatures are filed with the Town Clerk.
 It is advisable to file a nomination petition as early as possible.
 The Town Clerk will verify that the nomination petition is sufficient in the requisite number of signatures to place the candidate name on the election ballot.

 If the Clerk decides the petition is insufficient, then the candidate may have an opportunity to circulate additional petitions to meet the signature requirements prior to the deadline.